maithemewp/mai-engine/README.md

 Goals of the CSS system: Keep it DRY.
 Prioritize performance.

-Please note: files in the `assets/css/` directory should never be edited directly as any changes will be overridden when running the gulp build task.
+Please note: files in the `assets/css/min/` directory should never be edited directly as any changes will be overridden when running the gulp build task.
 All changes should be made to the SCSS files in the `assets/scss/` directory and then compiled using the `gulp build:css` command.

 **Organization**

 This project follows the ITCSS principal to organize the CSS files in such a way that they can better deal with CSS specificity.
-One of the key principles of ITCSS is that it separates your CSS codebase to several sections (called layers), which take the form of the inverted triangle:
+One of the key principles of ITCSS is that it separates your CSS codebase to several sections (called layers), which take the form of the inverted triangle.
+The structured is also loosely based on the [Sass Guidelines](https://sass-guidelin.es/).
+More information about ITCSS can be found [here](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/).

-- **Settings** – used with preprocessors and contain font, colors definitions, etc.
-- **Tools** – globally used mixins and functions.
-It’s important not to output any CSS in the first 2 layers.
+- **Abstracts** – used with preprocessors and contain font, colors definitions, globally used mixins and functions.
+It’s important not to output any CSS in this layer.
-- **Generic** – reset and/or normalize styles, box-sizing definition, etc. This is the first layer which generates actual CSS.
-- **Elements** – styling for bare HTML elements (like H1, A, etc.).
+- **Base** – reset and/or normalize styles, box-sizing definition, styling for bare HTML elements (like H1, A, etc.).
 These come with default styling from the browser so we can redefine them here.
+This is the first layer which generates actual CSS.
+- **Layout** – the layout/ folder contains everything that takes part in laying out the site or application.
+These elements are usually only in one place and contain multiple components.
 - **Components** – specific UI components.
 This is where the majority of our work takes place and our UI components are often composed of Objects and Components
-- **Blocks** – similar to components but separated into their own directory because of the importance.
-- **Plugins** - also similar to components except separated into their own directory.
 - **Utilities** – utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class

-More information about ITCSS can be found [here](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/).

-**Progressive Loading of CSS**

-Instead of loading one large stylesheet in the `<head>` of the website, Mai Engine splits up it's CSS into separate, componentized stylesheets that are only loaded when needed.
-Below is a list of the different components and the hooks at which they are loaded:

-- **Editor**
-    purpose: Provides theme styling to the block editor in the admin.
-    hook: `enqueue_block_editor_assets`

-- **Critical**
-    purpose: Provides critical styles that are required before the header.
-    hook: `wp_enqueue_scripts`

-- **Header**
-    purpose: Adds styling for the site header component.
-    hook: `genesis_before_header`

-- **Desktop**
-    purpose: Adds desktop styles for the navigation menu.
-    hook: `mai_after_title_area`

-- **Page Header**
-    purpose: Adds styling for the page header.
-    hook: `genesis_before_content_sidebar_wrap`

-- **Content**
-    purpose: Adds styling for the content area.
-    hook: `genesis_before_content`

-- **Comments**
-    purpose: Adds styling for the comments area.
-    hook: `genesis_before_comments`

-- **Sidebar**
-    purpose: Adds styling for the sidebar and widgets.
-    hook: `genesis_before_sidebar_widget_area`

-- **Footer**
-    purpose: Adds styling for the site footer.
-    hook: `genesis_before_footer`
+- **Plugins** - styling for third party plugins.
+Not imported in the main stylesheet.

 ### Variables